hammerheim-game/hammerheim-rules/5-warbands.md

 Carstein of Sylvania.
 #### Spending income

-You can spend any accumulated money on weapons, armour, hiring new warriors, buying new equipment or simply save the money for a bigger purchase.
+You can spend any accumulated money on weapons, armor, hiring new warriors, buying new equipment or simply save the money for a bigger purchase.
 See the Trading section for details.